 At least I thought they were cute until the next morning when our neighbors told us we should have wrapped chicken wire around our engine as a hungry marmot will happily chew through your engine for a warm and cozy place to sleep.

-No joke, this fantastic sunset lasted almost two hours.
-It was so tempting to have a glass of wine in the evening as we were watching the sunset but I wanted to feel refreshed for the next mornings hike to White Mountain so I decided to say no to Pino Grigio just for tonight.
+Anyway, no joke, this fantastic sunset lasted almost two hours.
+It was so tempting to have a glass of wine in the evening as we were watching the sunset but I wanted to feel refreshed for the next hike to White Mountain so I decided to say no to Pinot Grigio just for tonight.

 We said goodnight to the pesky marmot and tried to turn in for the night.

 Six hours later I was thinking, I should have just had the wine; maybe it would help me sleep.
 Even with the expensive sleeping pad below me, my bony hips were digging into the bed of the truck.
 My hips were aching almost any way I lay.
 I was more comfortable if I lay on my back, flat but for some weird reason my toes were freezing when I lay like that.
 It was weird as our sleeping bags were rated to 15 degrees.
 To make things worse, we forgot to visit the Truck AC Repair Shop as we had planned.
 Our heater wasn’t working well at the time, and it was supposed to be fixed before this trip.
 But fortunately, it didn’t affect the defroster, just us!

 I don’t know how cold it had become during the windy night but the bottoms of our sleeping bags were completely caked with a layer of frost!